Eggs with emoji

 • Links in advertisements.

-• Links in advertorials (aka native advertising).
+• In advertorials (aka native advertising).

-• Links in widgets, theme footers, infographics.
+• At widgets, theme footers, infographics.

 • Signature links in forums etc.